Graduate Degree in Applied Mechanics

-Graduate applied mechanics core (45 units).
-These units should provide a solid base for the student’s engineering interest.
-The courses should be selected from the core subjects list Areas 1-3 of the applied mechanics Degree of Doctor of Philosophy Description and Requirements section.
+Applied Mechanics Core (45 units) These units should provide a solid base for the student’s engineering interest.
+The courses should be selected from the Core AM/ CE subjects listed under the Degree of Doctor of Philosophy Description and Requirements section.

 Graduate Engineering Seminar, AM/CE/ME 150 abc (3 units).